The Price Of Convenience Is There Such A Thing As Free Credit Card Processing

 3. Financial flexibility: Businesses can gain the financial flexibility to allocate funds towards business expansion, enhance products or services, or improve customer experience.

-4. Payment method diversification: Surcharging incentivizes customers to explore alternative payment methods, such as cash or debit cards, which do not incur additional fees.
+4. Payment method diversification: Surcharging incentivizes customers to explore alternative payment methods, such as cash or debit cards, which do not incur high fees.

 Surcharging: Is It Free Credit Card Processing For Small Businesses?